pranavrawat1301/Fraud-Detection-DS-Project/README.md

    - Achieved a high accuracy score of 98% on the test set, demonstrating the effectiveness of the model in identifying fraudulent transactions.

 This project showcases a comprehensive approach to fraud detection, utilizing data cleaning, feature engineering, and advanced modeling techniques to achieve accurate results.

-Feel free to explore the dataset and code to gain insights into fraud detection and model development.